How To Perfectly Roast Beets

 Health benefits of beets

 Beets are kinda plant rockstars.
 Seriously.
-Not only a stunning shade of red, but the have so many vitamins and nutrients in that pretty scarlet package that makes it , but if you are like me….you want to know what a veggie offers up so you can decide what plants to veggie-load your life with and see why veggie-loading can so up the health of your foods.
+Not only a stunning shade of red, but they have so many vitamins and nutrients in their pretty scarlet package.
+But if you are like me….you want to know what a veggie offers so you can decide what plants to veggie-load your life with and see why veggie-loading can increase the health of your foods.

 - Folate (vitamin B9) (this is helpful for cell and tissue growth)